Let me ask you a quick question. What are you doing for a clean house?

 But houses don’t magically get clean.
 The work has to be done sometime, and if you don’t schedule the time it will never get done.

-That’s right: if you don’t schedule time for your weekly cleaning tasks, it will never get done.
+That’s right: if you don’t schedule a time for your weekly cleaning tasks, it will never get done.

 Weekly cleaning is like memorizing those nasty Latin conjugations.
 If you want a clean house, you just have to sit down and do it.
 Or in the case of cleaning, get up and do it!